Billy May: Early life and music

 May was born in Pittsburgh, Pennsylvania.
 He started out playing the tuba in the high school band.
-"I sat in the rear of the stand," he said.
-"I didn't realize it at the time, but I was intrigued with becoming an arranger and an orchestrator."
+"I sat in the rear of the [band]stand", he said.
+"I didn't realize it at the time, but I was intrigued with becoming an arranger and an orchestrator".
 At the age of 17, he began playing with Gene Olsen's Polish-American Orchestra.